 This early entry is one of the reasons why we love Mickey’s Not So Scary Halloween Party so much.
 It’s a great addition for any family looking to get a lot done in a short amount of time.
 Guests can enter the park early and hop on a few rides, or make dinner reservations before the special event starts.

 Being that this is a special ticket event in Disney, we’d like to first call out that a general admission ticket to the Magic Kingdom will NOT grant you access to the Halloween celebration.
 Mickey’s Not So Scary Halloween Party tickets will vary by date and all guests must have purchased their own MNSSHP ticket.

 We will say that regardless of the price we always recommend for all guests attending to purchase their Mickey Not So Scary Halloween Party tickets in advance.
 The MNSSHP has become extremely popular in recent years and Disney only sells a certain amount of tickets to each event.
-Twelve 2019 Mickey’s Not So Scary Halloween Party events sold out.
-This was far more than any other year.

 Disney does offer discounted Mickey’s Not So Scary Halloween Party tickets to annual pass holders and Disney Vacation Club members.
 Unfortunately, we have not seen Disney offer discounts to regular park guests in recent years.